Monday 1 January 2024

 As before, Member States must lay down the grounds for detention in national law, along with the rules on alternatives to detention.
 There are still no time limits on detention of asylum seekers in general, although the case law on detention under the border procedure under the current asylum procedures law has set time limits, and for failed asylum seekers there are time limits to detention in the Returns Directive.
 There is already an obligation to give reasons for detention in writing; the new Directive adds a requirement to explain why coercive measures are not used instead.

-The provision on judicial review of detention will be amended to provide a deadline (fifteen days, or exceptionally 21 days), with a useful remedy: release from detention after 21 days if there is no ruling.
+The provision on judicial review of detention is amended to provide a deadline (fifteen days, or exceptionally 21 days),* with a useful remedy: release from detention after 21 days if there is no ruling.
 (The current rule on release if detention is unlawful will be retained) The rules on further judicial reviews will now include a requirement of regular automatic reviews of detention of unaccompanied minors.
 There is no reason to doubt that the Hungarian criminalisation of advice to asylum-seekers (see Case C-821/19) would still breach EU law.

-Finally, the guarantees on detention for special cases will now include a requirement to give timely support for those who need it, and not to detain at all those whose health would be put at ‘serious risk’.
-There will be stronger language requiring that detention of minors is exceptional, and some specific tightening of the circumstances and conditions of their detention: never in prison accommodation (at present this ban only applies to unaccompanied minors, not minors in general) or other law enforcement locations, and only on grounds of safeguarding (for unaccompanied minors) or because their caregivers are detained (for other minors).
+Finally, the guarantees on detention for special cases now include a requirement to give timely support for those who need it, and not to detain at all those whose health would be put at ‘serious risk’.* There is stronger language requiring that detention of minors is exceptional,* and some specific tightening of the circumstances and conditions of their detention: never in prison accommodation (at present this ban only applies to unaccompanied minors, not minors in general) or other law enforcement locations, and only on grounds of safeguarding (for unaccompanied minors) or because their caregivers are detained (for other minors).
 There are new references to ‘family unity’ and to detention adapted to minors.

 Education

-The current directive requires access to education ‘under similar conditions’ to nationals, and the new Directive will add a requirement for ‘the same access’ – concepts that are potentially in tension.
-Education must be ‘integrated’ with that for national children, and be of the ‘same quality’.
+The 2013 directive requires access to education ‘under similar conditions’ to nationals, and the new Directive adds a requirement for ‘the same access’ – concepts that are potentially in tension.* Education must be ‘integrated’ with that for national children, and be of the ‘same quality’.
 The waiting period for access to education must be cut from three months to two, with a possible first month not provided within the ‘mainstream’ school system; although it will still be possible to provide education outside the mainstream education system indefinitely, if mainstream education is ‘not possible’ due to the ‘specific situation’ of the minor.

 Employment

-The second phase Directive cut the waiting period for access to employment, after lodging an asylum claim, from 12 months to 9 months; the 2024 Directive will now cut this to 6 months.
-As before, this is only triggered if there is no decision on the application yet, and if the delay is not the fault of the applicant.
+The second phase Directive cut the waiting period for access to employment, after lodging an asylum claim, from 12 months to 9 months; the 2024 Directive now cuts this to 6 months.* As before, this is only triggered if there is no decision on the application yet, and if the delay is not the fault of the applicant.
 According to the CJEU’s interpretation of the current Directive, a delay is not the fault of the applicant if they appealed against a transfer decision, or did not apply for asylum in the first Member State of entry.
 But a delay is their fault if they failed to cooperate with the authorities, as defined by the asylum procedures law.

 Another new exception, discussed further below, provides that access to employment is lost when the asylum seeker is notified that they must be transferred to another Member State under the Dublin rules.
 As with the new Dublin exception for benefits, this overturns CJEU case law on the point, and raises the question of the effect of an appeal against the transfer (which was also expressly addressed in the case law, as noted above).